 When insurers provide an SR22 Colorado rate quote, they consider several factors, including:

 - Your driving record.
-This includes how many violations you’ve had during a certain time period, any at-fault accidents you’ve been involved in, and if you’ve had DUI or DWAI charges or convictions.
+This includes the number of violations, at-fault accidents, and DUI/DWAI convictions appear on your record during a certain time.
 In Colorado, the BAC for DWAI charges is between 0.05 and 0.07, and for DUI the BAC is over 0.08.

 - Where you live.
 For example, rates in highly populated areas like Denver, or high crime areas will have higher rates than rural areas or less populous cities like Littleton.